Oily Stool: What Doctors Need You to Know About Steatorrhea

 You have issues with your small intestine

 Problems with the small intestine can interfere with nutrient absorption.
-The most common and most easily treatable is celiac disease.
+A common and easily treatableone is celiac disease.
 This is an autoimmune condition in which the small intestine reacts to the introduction of gluten as if it were an attack.
 The resulting inflammation of the small intestine interferes with nutrient absorption, including fat absorption.
 If you’re experiencing oily stools and other symptoms of malabsorption, it’s best to consult with your physician, especially if you’re inclined to assume you’re suffering from celiac disease, which is often mistaken for one of these other digestive conditions.

 Other diseases of the small intestine that can lead to malabsorption include the rare digestive disease tropical sprue, which impairs the small intestine’s function to absorb nutrients, and giardiasis—a diarrheal disease caused by the parasite Giardia.
 According to some experts, including San Antonio gastroenterologist, Lawrence Hoberman, an imbalance in small intestinal bacteria can also interfere with absorption, although the medical community has not yet come to a consensus on how precisely to define such an imbalance.
 (Nevertheless, gut health is critical, and here are 21 health secrets your gut might be trying to tell you.)